pierre-rouleau/usrhome/readme.rst

 ^^^^^^^^^^^^^^

 USRHOME sets up a basic Z Shell prompt that does not need any zsh extension library.
-The default prompt shows:
+The default prompt (prompt model 1) shows:

 - A leading '>' character,
 - the exit code of the last command, in decimal,